Revolutionary-Games/Thrive/assets/README.txt

 - Lato Copyright (c) 2010-2014 by tyPoland Lukasz Dziedzic (team@latofonts.com) with Reserved Font Name "Lato"
 - Noto Copyright 2022 The Noto Project Authors (https://github.com/notofonts/latin-greek-cyrillic)

-SIL license text is included in "OFL.txt" file.
+SIL license text is included in the "OFL.txt" file.

+The following fonts are licensed under the Apache License Version 2.0

+- Roboto Mono

+Apache license text is included in the "Apache.txt" file.

 In a packaged version of the game the assets may be included inside an archive file format instead of as separate plain files.